ABOUT US

 MANAAKITANGA

-Connecting the community through participation, volunteering and street events to engender a community sense of pride and ownership of the Wānaka Festival of Colour.
+We connect our community through participation, volunteering and street events that promotes a community sense of pride and ownership of the Wānaka Festival of Colour.

 INCLUSION